 A quick note before we begin – The resources we create in this tutorial may incur charges on your account if you’re not eligible for the free tier of AWS service.
 These resources should be minimal, but if you’re following along, be sure to delete your stack when you’re finished, otherwise, you may be charged.

-To follow along, copy the code from our final template into your text editor:
+To follow along, copy this code from our final template into your text editor:

 What’s in Our CloudFormation Template?